-- (a) Where there is a mix of 1 and 2 storey terrace style dwelling houses within a terrace group, additions to one of the single storey terrace style dwelling houses may be acceptable if the new storey reflects the character and detail of the ground floor facade. - (b) Extensions to the rear of an existing single storey terrace dwelling house are to be no higher than the existing ridge. - (c) In the case of attic conversions, the main roof envelope of the existing dwelling house should remain intact and any dormers should be proportional in size and scale with the existing roof.
+(a) Where there is a mix of 1 and 2 storey terrace style dwellings within a terrace group, additions to one of the single storey terrace style dwellings may be

+- acceptable if the new storey reflects the character and detail of the ground floor facade. - (b) Extensions to the rear of an existing single storey terrace dwelling are to be no higher than the existing ridge. - (c) In the case of attic conversions, the main roof envelope of the existing dwelling should remain intact and any dormers should be proportional in size and scale with the existing roof. - (d) For further guidance, refer to Section 1.4 Streetscape and Visual Impact.

-1.6 FENCES
+1.7 FENCES